fncbook/fnc/chapter9/polynomial.md

 This result is consistent with our observations in {numref}`section-localapprox-fd-converge`: piecewise linear interpolation with node spacing $h$ has accuracy $O(h^2)$, and the error of a finite-difference method for the first derivative based on $n+1$ nodes of spacing $h$ is $O(h^n)$, remembering the division by $h$ in a finite-difference formula.

-As presented in {eq}`lagrangeinterp`, the Lagrange formula is not a good choice for numerical computation, because it is unstable (see [Exercise 7](#problem-lagrange-instability)).
+As presented in {eq}`lagrangeinterp`, the Lagrange formula is not a good choice for numerical computation, because it is unstable (see @problem-lagrange-instability).
 In the next section we derive an algebraically equivalent formula that is both numerically stable and faster to apply.

 ## Exercises